 Surgical site infection following vascular or general surgery

 A surgical site is the location of the incision made to access the part of the body being surgically removed, repaired or replaced.
 A surgical site infection is an infection of the skin and/or tissue in or around a surgical wound site that occurs after surgery.
-This measure evaluates general and vascular surgical procedures.

 About this measure

 This measure tracks patients who experienced surgical site infection after general or vascular surgery, based on a sampling methodology developed by the American College of Surgeons National Surgical Quality Improvement Program (NSQIP).